 Liz is a Ph.
-D. physics graduate with over 14 years of experience as a Radiation Protection Scientist at UKHSA's Chemical, Radiation, and Environmental Hazards.
-As head of the Cytogenetics Group and the Chromosome Dosimetry Service, Liz's main field of research is radiation biodosimetry - using the cytogenetic (cellular and chromosomal) effects of ionising radiation to estimate individual doses.
+D. physics graduate with over 15 years of experience as a Radiation Protection Scientist at UKHSA's Chemical, Radiation Chemical and Environmental Hazards Division.
+As head of the Radiation Effects Department, Liz is responsible for a programme of research associated with understanding how exposure to ionising impacts health.
+Liz's main field of research is radiation biodosimetry - using the cytogenetic (cellular and chromosomal) effects of ionising radiation to estimate individual doses, and Liz also has wider interests in whole body radiation effects and non-cancer effects including cataractogenesis.

 |